 Many readers have told me that they are interested in quick and easy recipes that can be made in just 30 minutes or less.
-Today I’m really excited to share this easy and delicious Japanese Stir Fry Vegetables dish called Yasai Itame (野菜炒め).
+Today I’m really excited to share this easy and delicious Japanese Stir Fry vegetable dish called Yasai Itame (野菜炒め).

-In Japanese, “yasai (野菜)” means vegetables and “itame (炒め)” is a noun form for verb “itameru (炒める)” which means stir fry.
+In Japanese, “yasai (野菜)” means vegetables and “itame (炒め)” is a noun form for the verb “itameru (炒める)” which means stir fry.
 From the name you might assume it’s a vegetarian dish; however, Yasai Itame usually contains a small amount of thinly sliced pork or sausages.

 Why Stir Fry Vegetables?

 I don’t know the exact history of this simple dish, but Yasai Itame has been around for many years and it is a common home cooking dish You might see this dish served as Teishoku 定食 (lunch/dinner set) at Japanese diners.
 Personally, I feel the dish is underrated and I want to share the reasons why the stir fry vegetables should be made and enjoyed more often.

 - It’s quick! – No time to cook?
 Throw in some ingredients and it’s ready to serve in 15 minutes.
 Plus, this is an ideal summer dish as you don’t have to stay in your kitchen for too long.